rocky-linux/documentation/docs/books/web_services/053-load-balancer-proxies-squid.md

 http_access deny LUNCHTIME
 ```

-ACLs are discussed in greater detail in the "Advanced configuration" section.
+A larger discussion of ACLs is in the "Advanced configuration" section.

 * Maximum size of a cached object `maximum_object_size`